Baboy PHPigs

 "Kung gamay kaayo mokaon ang baboy, naa gyud problema."
 (If the pig eats very little, there is definitely a problem.)

 Slow growth in Philippine backyard pigs almost always comes down to one of five causes.
-Most are fixable once you identify them.
+Most are fixable once you identify them, and honestly, we've seen farmers fix a single issue and watch their pigs gain 30-50% faster within a month.

 Expected Growth Rates